Jaammerr/The-Dawn-Bot/README.md

 [CAPTCHA]

-In this version captcha is solved using OCR Paddle (automatic image recognition), so be careful with a large number of threads
+In this version, the captcha is solved using services (2captcha, anti-captcha) because the developers changed the mathematical captcha to letters, numbers and symbols.
+I tried to write my own solution, but alas, the result is too bad.
+Capsolver also solves very badly.

 [DATABASE]